 - Set up the ET8s set as APs to the RT-AX89X.
 Two possibilities:

 - If you get a 2-pack (pre-synced hardware):

 - Connect the first ET8’s WAN port to the Multi-Gig switch.

 - Open its web interface and choose the AP mode.

-- Set up its Wi-Fi with the same SSID and password as that of the RT-AX89X.
-(You can use a different SSID for each band, especially for the ET8’s 6GHz band.)
+- Set up its Wi-Fi with the same SSID and password as the RT-AX89X.
+(You can use a different SSID for each band, especially the ET8’s 6GHz band.)

 - Connect the 2nd ET8’s WAN port to the Multi-Gig switch.
 Mission accomplished.
 The 2-pack ET8 now automatically works as an AP-mode AiMesh system.